First, read about carpets, and your buying strategy.

 they're made, the wools and silks,

 Then one or two assistants begin

 the show: they unfurl a carpet with

 a flourish, toss it in the air and

 Another, and another, and another.

-Soon it seems it's raining
+Soon it's raining

 carpets.
 It's quite an impressive